Research

 Active Shooter Response and Training

-The goal of this NSF funded project is to developed and evaluate a collaborative immersive environment in VR for active shooter response for BSU campus and at UNT Campus.
+The goal of this NSF funded project is to developed and evaluate a collaborative immersive environment in VR for active shooter response for UNT campus and at BSU Campus.
 Immersive collaborative virtual reality environment also offers a unique way for training in the emergencies for campus safety.
 The contribution lies in our approach to combining computer simulated agents (AI agents) and user-controlled autonomous agents in a collaborative virtual environment for conducting emergency response training for civilians and security personnel's.
 The immersive collaborative VR environment offers a unique method for training in emergencies for campus safety.

 Multi‐User Virtual Reality (MUVR)